Pingwyd/Emotion-Viewer/README.md

 A complete emotion detection system using scikit-learn's MLPClassifier.
 Detects 5 emotions from uploaded images or live webcam capture with a trained neural network model.

+## ⚠️Known Issues:
+Model Attributes most if not all pictures with hands up or flaring to being angry Model has difficulty distinguishing little sadness from little happiness

 ## 🌐 Live Demo

 **Deployed App**: https://emotion-viewer.onrender.com